SUPPORT TO THE EDUCATION AND HEALTH OF

 Charles el Hayek.

-- Professional training of young Syrian refugees and Lebanese,
+- Professional training of young Syrian refugees and Lebanese children (400 people).

-- Construction of 2nd part of extra storey of Deir Al Ahmar,
+- Construction of water tank and school playground of Deir Al Ahmar.

-- Awareness sessions for Syrian refugees and Lebanese women,
+- Awareness sessions for Syrian refugees and Lebanese women (100 people).